 Practice/Homework= Completion Grade

 Students master content through instruction and practice.
 Student practice can be done in a group or independently.
 Practice is not used to measure a student’s mastery of content but rather to give students time to develop understanding before understanding is fully measured.
 It is very important that practice is completed so misconceptions can be cleared up.
-Students are expected to complete assigned practice work and it will be documented in the grade book.
+Students are expected to complete assigned practice work so we can review and answer questions the following day.
+Completion will be tracked via PowerSchool.